European-XFEL/imageProcessor/doc/source/introduction.rst

 The measurement of the time profile of pulses is based on the following principle, graphically displayed in :numref:`Fig. %s <fig-principle>`.
-The input beam is sent to a beam-splitter; the two identical originated beams propagate along two distinct optical paths until they intersect in a non-linear crystal.
+The input beam is sent to a beam-splitter; the two identical beams propagate along two distinct optical paths until they intersect in a non-linear crystal.
 Here, due to the high-intensity of the beams, a second harmonic beam (SH) is created and its integrated energy is